What Can Interfere With Cell Signal

 Newer building use energy-efficient material like low-e glass to keep heat out.
 Unfortunately, they're also good at reflecting cellular signal back.

-Aluminum, brass, copper, steel, iron, etc. Metal is the #1 cellular blocking material across all buildings in America.
+Aluminum, aluminum foil, lead, brass, copper, steel, iron, etc. Metal is the #1 cellular blocking material across all buildings in America.
 People with metal roofs find it difficult to get reception.
 Even having metal inside the home creates distortion for RF signals.

 Literally almost anything under the sun can affect your cellular signal.
 When looking at the whole picture, a typical house with drywall, plaster, glass, and wood can lose up to -30 dB or more.